shovon58/ethicalux-security/EthicalUX.md

 <img src="img/brklyn_gender.png" alt="Gender binary selector at Brooklyn Public Library" style="width: 50%; position: fixed; left: 25%; top: 35%;z-index: 100;" />

+Do our political or religious beliefs shape the choices we offer users?

+Note:
-Or does our fetish with data collection and our own views of how the world is get encoded in our designs, tripping up our users?
+Do our political or religious beliefs, coupled with our fetish with data collection, affect our designs, tripping up our users?

 -----

 ![Summon Topic Explorer result showing Women in the workforce being equated with stress](img/stressworkforce.png)

+Do we value accuracy and equity more than the appearance of relevance?

+Note:
 When we build tools to help our users access resources and make sense of information, what values are being encoded into the designs?
 Do we value accuracy and equity more than the appearance of relevance?

 -----